evel4net/four-field-kono/README.md

 - first player has to execute a capturing move because the board is full and there are no empty cells
 - players take turns, each executing only one move per turn
-- A player wins if the opponent has only one piece left (cannot capture with only one piece) or the opponent is immobilized (cannot move or capture anymore)
+- a player wins if the opponent has only one piece left (cannot capture with only one piece) or the opponent is immobilized (cannot move or capture anymore)

 ## How to run the game
+<u>*Option 1*</u>:
+    Clone the repository and open the project in your preferred IDE.
 Make sure you have [Python](https://www.python.org/downloads/) installed.
-Clone the repository and open the project in your preferred IDE.
 Run the `main.py` file to start the game.

+<u>*Option 2*</u> (for Windows):
+    Download the `FourFieldKono-Windows-exe.zip` file, unzip it and run the `main.exe` file.

 ## Screenshots
 <p align="center">